ramonszo/zuck.js/README.md

             {
                 id: "", //item id
                 type: "", //photo or video
-                length: 5, //photo timeout or video length in seconds - uses 5 seconds timeout for images if not set
+                length: 3, //photo timeout or video length in seconds - uses 3 seconds timeout for images if not set
                 src: "", //photo or video src
                 preview: "", // optional - item thumbnail to show in the story carousel instead of the story defined image
-                link: "", // a link to swipe up
+                link: "", // a link to click on story
+				linkText: "", // link text
                 time: "", // optional - unix timestamp for created story date
-                seem: false // set true if current user was read - if local storage is used, you don't need to care about this.
+                seem: false, // set true if current user was read - if local storage is used, you don't need to care about this.
-            }
+				hidden: false // set true to hide the story from timeline but show it while viewing full stories }
         ]
     }